-So did they get to see him—these Greeks?
+So did they get to see him — these Greeks?
 Most likely they did.
 But the way Jesus handled the request is probably not what they expected.
-They said, "We wish to see Jesus."
-So Philip and Andrew came and told Jesus (v.
-22).
+They said, “We wish to see Jesus.”
+So Philip and Andrew came and told Jesus (verse 22).
 Does he show himself to them?
-Yes he does.
-The same way he shows himself to us—with truth about himself that becomes a truth about us.
+Yes, he does.
+The same way he shows himself to us — with truth about himself that becomes a truth about us.
 This is the way Jesus appears in power: he gives truth about himself that becomes truth about us.

 Jesus Gives Them a Truth About Himself